Subaru BRZ Review

 - "If you want quick, agile, affordable fun, there's little out there that can match the 2015 Subaru BRZ, save its twin, the Scion FR-S. The styling is spot on, it has serviceable rear seats, and it even gets good fuel economy, making it a livable daily driver." -- Kelley Blue Book

 Other Cars to Consider

 Like the BRZ, the Mazda MX-5 Miata is regarded by reviewers as incredibly fun and engaging to drive.
 Test drivers delight in the Miata's communicative steering, agile handling and precise manual gearbox.

 According to test drivers, the Subaru WRX has controlled handling and tenacious grip, thanks to its standard all-wheel drive system.
 The WRX has more trunk space than the BRZ, and reviewers say that the WRX has authoritative acceleration as well as spacious rear seats.

 The 2015 Subaru BRZ seats four and has rear-wheel drive.
 A 2.0-liter four-cylinder engine and a six-speed manual transmission are standard, while a six-speed automatic transmission is optional.
 The BRZ comes in Premium and Limited trims, as well as the new-for-2015 limited production Series.Blue model.
 Aside from some minor updates, the BRZ has undergone few changes since it debuted for the 2013 model year.
 As a result, this overview uses applicable research and reviews from the 2013 to 2015 model years.

 Next Steps: Subaru BRZ

-- Find low financing rates for the Subaru BRZ
+- View the best prices for the 2015 Subaru BRZ

 - See Affordable Sports Cars rankings